-Our audit was conducted for the purpose of forming opinions on the District's financial statements of the governmental activities, each major fund, and the budgetary comparisons for the general fund that collectively comprise the District's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The accompanying schedule of cash, investments and pledged collateral is presented for purposes of additional analysis and is not a required part of the basic financial statements.